Choose your language

 Applies to: Scan to Email scan actions.

-This error is most commonly seen when customers transition from an on-premise Exchange server to Office365 as the email provider.
-Why?
+This happens when a Scan to Email scan action is configured to send the email on behalf of the user, setting the user’s email as the ‘From’ address, however an email provider such as Office365 will reject this because sending on behalf of another user is not allowed.
 Traditionally an on-premise Exchange server will let anyone “send-as” whatever user account so long as they are connecting from within the LAN.
 However, Office365 in the cloud is by necessity a lot more restrictive, and will only let a user “send-as” the user account they are authenticated as.

-In this situation, customers can set up an SMTP relay or configure the scan action in PaperCut so that the “from” address matches the email account in the SMTP server details.
+The other, quicker way to resolve this is to configure the scan action in PaperCut so that the “from” address matches the email account in the SMTP server details.

 Error: Message size exceeds fixed maximum message size